wwsd/wwsd.github.io/_posts/2015-12-20-Proseio-as-CMS.md

 [https://github.com/prose/prose/](https://github.com/prose/prose/)

 This ensures that we will be able to run our own in the future!
+Let's see a demo of ProseIO in action on this very blog, this very post in fact:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/BfbMmj_xZ4k" frameborder="0" allowfullscreen></iframe>

 There is a great fedoss episode on Jekyll being used for healthcare.gov here: